-The Board of Aldermen must receive public comment prior to taking action on a draft ordinance that modifies maximum light levels in two downtown zoning districts and reduces parking space length throughout Town.
+The Board of Aldermen has held a public hearing on a draft ordinance that modifies maximum light levels in two downtown zoning districts and reduces parking space length throughout Town.
+Staff has finalized the language regarding illumination at the interface between residential properties and the B-1(c) and B-1(g) zoning districts.